dgolovin-dev/article-unity3d-di/docs/index.md

 # Object Binding in Unity3d (Service locator, dependency injection)

 Hello.
 Today we are talking about *object binding* in Unity.
-I am going to show some efficient ways on how to split your app parts and efficiently deal with the dependencies among these parts.
+I am going to show some efficient ways on how to split your app into parts and efficiently deal with dependencies among these parts.

 I will show how to use these patterns:
 - Service Locator
 - Dependency Injection

 As an example, I will use the code of an asteroid-like game.
-So, I advice you to clone the git repo and check the full examples out.
+So, I advice you to clone the [git repo](https://github.com/dgolovin-dev/article-unity3d-di) and check the full examples out.

 ## Direct binding

-When you start developing project in Unity, you start with *direct binding* of components.
+When you start developing a project in Unity, you start with *direct binding* of components.
-You just set the references in the fields in the Inspector View for the components on a scene.
-And in the runtime Unity Engine will set the correct references to the new created components before the "Awake()" call.
+You just set references in the fields in the Inspector View for the components on the scene.
+And in runtime Unity Engine will set correct references to new created components before "Awake()" call.

 ![direct example](https://media.githubusercontent.com/media/dgolovin-dev/article-unity3d-di/main/docs/direct.png)
-*Check out the full example of this approach in the directory `Assets/direct`.*
+*Check out the full example of this approach in the directory `Assets/direct`. [git repo](https://github.com/dgolovin-dev/article-unity3d-di)*

 There are a lot of problems with this approach.
 For example:
-1. You should create and store all the game objects and components in the same scene.
+1. You should create and store all your game objects and components in the same scene.
 It will be a huge scene.
-It is easy to break this scene and it is impossible to modify in a parallel manner when you are in a team.
+It is easy to break this scene and it is impossible to modify in parallel manner when you are in a team.
 In the most cases it is impossible to solve conflicts when you use VCS (git, svn, etc).
 2. It is hard to track and maintain so many references.
-3. Sometimes, it makes harder to distribute responsibility between components.
+3. Sometimes, it makes harder to distribute responsibilies among components.
 Subconsciously, you will tend to reduce the count of references and create big god-objects.
 4. It creates configuration "duplicates" on the scene when you need several identical objects.

-Overall, you project start looking like a bunch of tangled wires.
+Overall, you project starts looking like a bunch of tangled wires.
 It will be hard to modify something and don't break it.

 ![wires](https://www.staticelectrics.com.au/wp-content/uploads/2021/02/faulty-wiring.jpg)

-If you create a **prefab** for every internally highly connected game object, you will move many links from the scene to the prefabs.
-It will become easier to maintain and it will unlock a parallel work.
+If you create a **prefab** for every internally highly connected game object, you will move many references from the scene to the prefabs.
+It will become easier to maintain and it will unlock parallel work.
 But this is not enough.
-If you keep references among prefabs in a scene, you still have a problem with concurrent modification.
+If you keep  references among the prefabs in the scene, you still have a problem with concurrent modification.
 You scene will be an unstable point and it will break very often.
-It better to remove even these links from your scene.
+It is better to remove even these links from the scene.

 ## Service Locator

-Best practice: create middle/small prefabs and keep minimum of references among prefabs in your scenes.
+Best practice: create middle/small prefabs and keep the minimum number of references among the prefabs in the scene.

-You can instantiate game objects from prefabs in the code.
+You can instantiate game objects from the prefabs in the code.
-Then you can link these new objects in the code too or use a pattern Service Locator and let your components to resolve their external references.
+Then you can link these new objects in the code using the pattern builder or use a pattern Service Locator and let your components resolve their external references.
-The second approach is better because it decrease coupling and increase maintainability.
+The second approach is better because it decreases coupling and increases maintainability.

-The standard Service Locator in Unity is available through methods `GameObject.Find*` и `Component.GetComponent*`.
+The standard Service Locator in Unity is available through the methods `GameObject.Find*` и `Component.GetComponent*`.
 Unity places every instantiated component and game object in its internal registry and allow you to find(locate) them using these methods.

-*Check out the full example of this approach in the directory `Assets/locator`.*
+*Check out the full example of this approach in the directory `Assets/locator`. [git repo](https://github.com/dgolovin-dev/article-unity3d-di)*

 Let's see some code snippets:

-1. Game objects instantiation in `ObjectFactory.Awake`:
+1. Game objects instantiation from the prefabs in the `ObjectFactory.Awake`:

 ```C#
   public class ObjectFactory: MonoBehaviour {